PASSOVER BEGINS Friday, March 30th! There are three ways to celebrate with Hillel!

 Kosher for Passover lunch and dinner will be available throughout the week.

-On weekends and days classes are not in session (April 14th-16th) all meals will be served at NC Hillel (210 W. Cameron Ave.).
-On days classes are in session (April 11th-13th and 17th-18th) boxed lunches will be available in the FPG Union, Room 2423 (on the main floor, back behind the auditorium) and dinners will be available at Hillel.
+On weekends and days classes are not in session (March 31st - April 1st and April 7th) all meals will be served at NC Hillel (210 W. Cameron Ave.).
+On days classes are in session (April 2nd - 6th) boxed lunches will be available in the FPG Union, Room 2423 (on the main floor, back behind the auditorium) and dinners will be available at Hillel.

 Lunch will be available from 12:00pm -1:30pm.